 Life as a new mom can make you feel like you’re on an emotional roller coaster.

-No matter how prepared you are, you might struggle to balance your life with a newborn while wondering how to cope with the changes your body is going through.
+No matter how prepared you are, you might struggle to balance your life with a newborn while wondering how to cope with your body’s changes.

 That’s why in this article, I’m going to share some great tips and practical parenting advice to make your life easier.

-But first, we’re going to explore some essential advice for new moms focusing on their physical and mental wellbeing.
+But first, we’ll explore some essential advice for new moms focusing on their physical and mental well-being.

 Let’s get right into it.